Traffic flow monitoring on Swiss freeway Success story

 - Detection of sabotage attempts with alert via SNMP or syslog

-The consulting and engineering company R. Brüniger AG recommended the use of the Smart Camera Box.
+The consulting and engineering company R. Brüniger AG recommended the use of the Smart Ethernet Box.
 This is an outdoor Power over Ethernet (PoE) switch (PoE standard IEEE 802.3 bt) with integrated wide range power supply unit of 100 to 240 V AC, surge protection, splice tray for fiber optics, and a 24 V DC switching output for supplying additional equipment.
-The Smart Camera Box is equipped with up to four Gigabit PoE ports and two uplink ports.
+The Smart Ethernet Box is equipped with up to four Gigabit PoE ports and two uplink ports.

-An additional IP camera was installed on the gantry and connected to a Smart Camera Box of the type SCX 4POE 2LX.
-The Smart Camera Box is integrated into the access ring of the BSA GE IP network via a singlemode fiber-optic cable.
+An additional IP camera was installed on the gantry and connected to a Smart Ethernet Box of the type SCX 4POE 2LX.
+The Smart Ethernet Box is integrated into the access ring of the BSA GE IP network via a singlemode fiber-optic cable.
 To ensure data security, ports that are not needed are disabled.
 In the event that the active port detects a third-party MAC address, the port security status is safeguarded by data packets being blocked and a trap sent to a predefined trap server.

 We chose the test installation because: